swisskyrepo/DamnWebScanner/README.md

 - Cross Site Scripting
 - Local File Inclusion

 **Warnings :** Do not use this extension for illegal purpose, the main goal of it is to simplify the life of bug hunters.
-It's a BETA version, many improvements will come don't worry
+It's a **BETA version**, many improvements will come don't worry

 ## Install
 You need to install and configure the server, it uses ghost and flask with gunicorn